 When contacted yesterday, Roopnaraine said that he read the story in yesterday’s Sunday Stabroek and noted that it is a very “ambitious” project.
 Alluding to previous comments he had made on similar investments, he said that it is not satisfactory to have to rely on the newspapers to get the details on such matters.
-APNU will be …..To continue reading, login or subscribe now.
+APNU will be seeking further information on the investment, he said.

 Last month, Roopnaraine had called on government to come clean on two potentially major agriculture investments.
 The two Memoranda of Understanding for large agricultural projects which were quietly signed by the government with Indian and Chinese companies raised disquiet as their terms were not publicized.
 Roopnaraine had said that the first knowledge of dealings with the D Y Patil Group and China Paper came to his attention through reporting in the Stabroek News.
 He said that “with these MoUs we are of the firm belief that they need to be fully ventilated and brought to the National Assembly.”